Seahawks decline to match offer sheet for RT Garry Gilliam so he’s off to San Francisco

 The Seahawks have decided not to match an offer sheet right tackle Garry Gilliam signed Monday with the San Francisco 49ers, according to his agent, Mark Clouser.

 That means Gilliam is off to the Bay Area with the Seahawks receiving nothing in compensation.
-Clouser said Gilliam was en route Tuesday morning to officially sign a contract with the 49ers.
+Clouser said Gilliam was en route Tuesday morning to officially sign a contract with the 49ers (the 49ers officially announced the signing of Gilliam Tuesday afternoon).

 Gilliam signed an offer sheet for a one-year deal worth $2.2 million with $1.4 million guaranteed on Monday.